mikeplis/mplis.github.io/_drafts/sfb360-reaches-and-steals.md

 #### [Pick Number: 54](http://football30.myfantasyleague.com/2015/options?L=66231&O=17&DISPLAY=DIVISION03), ADP: 31.1

 Other than Luck and Rodgers, who were both gone after the first three picks, pretty much every QB in this draft went later than average.
 For whatever reason, everyone decided to wait on taking a QB, which created some great values, the biggest of which was probably Brees.
-Not only was he taken about two rounds later than average, he was the 9th QB off the board in this draft.
-To put that in context, across all SFB drafts, Brees had the 4th highest ADP among QB's.
+Not only was he taken about two rounds later than average, he was the ninth QB off the board in this draft.
+To put that in context, across all SFB drafts, Brees had the fourth-highest ADP among QB's.

 ### Charles Clay